PGrabinski/statistical-learning-uwr/List 1/Grabinski_Pawel_report_1.md

 Health services and health insurance companies are interested in determining what kind of medical examinations and diagnostic procedures should be administered to a newborn child.
-In one approach, there is a score system based on which it is determined when a child is healthy and does not require any special attention or when he/she is not in which case a series additional medical tests are performed.
+In one approach, there is a score system based on which it is determined when a child is healthy and does not require any special attention or when it is not in which case a series additional medical tests are performed.
 Weight and length of a newborn child are most standard indicators of the health of a child.
 In order to decide on the score the following procedure is considered.
 If the weight